rebelsky/sams-assorted-musings-reflections/_sketchbook2020.md

 Tentative sequence of upcoming musings
 --------------------------------------

-* Blurb
-* Wednesday is Prince Spaghetti Day
 * Cool friends (Rachel Rose)
+* End of month
+* Craft of Creative Nonfiction
+* Searching for the next President
+* Story/Evidence/Perspectives
 * Presidential search open forum
-* Games at the Rebelskys'
+* Games at the Rebelskys' (is this now too late?)
 * Adventures in Web server transitions
-* Story/Evidence/Perspectives
 * More Story/Evidence
 * Donating in my name / Donation fantasies (?)